vkhorikov/CSharpFunctionalExtensions/README.md

 ## .NET 4.0 version Installation

-.NET 4.0 version is available as a separate package on [nuget](https://www.nuget.org/packages/CSharpFunctionalExtensionsNet4.0/)
+~~.NET 4.0 version is available as a separate package on [nuget](https://www.nuget.org/packages/CSharpFunctionalExtensionsNet4.0/)~~

-	PM> Install-Package CSharpFunctionalExtensionsNet4.0
+No need for a separate 4.0 package anymore!
+Use the regular CSharpFunctionalExtensions

 ## Get rid of primitive obsession